mcagalj/CNS-2024-25/docs/deterministic.md

 <img src="../img/ecb.png" alt="ECB encryption" width="400px" height="auto"/>
 <br>
 </p>
-In this exercise, we will see that this encryption method does not ensure message confidentiality (_confidentiality_) even when using a secure cipher (e.g., AES).
+In this exercise, we will see that this encryption method does not ensure message confidentiality even when using a secure cipher (e.g., AES).

 <br/>
 <p align="center">